crnicavic/nixfiles/README.md

 # nixfiles

-All the nixfiles in one place.
-Modules I use accross all machines, the ones that aren't necessary can just be excluded.
+All the nixfiles in one place so that i can manage the configs to any system easily.

-Don't use home-manager since I don't have any reason to.